Brodywsuv/DATA115/README.md

 # DATA115 - Housing Prices
 Personal Dataset

+# How has the price of homes in Clark County changed over recent years?

 So far I have been able to aquire some valuable surface level information such as median home prices over time in Clark County.

 <img src="https://raw.githubusercontent.com/Brodywsuv/DATA115/main/HP.png" >